bensoer/coredns-api/README.md

     COREDNS_CONFIG_ROOT=/etc/coredns
     ENABLE_DEBUG_LOGGING=true
     ```
-    There are a few other settings available, described further down this README, but this should be enough to get your started
 3. Run `docker compose up` .
 This will build the docker container and then setup the dev configuration

 **Note:** If you run into issues or errors with `npm` installing packages, you may need to pass `--legacy-peer-deps`.
 This project uses Nestjs v10 and not all modules have officially updated or released compatible dependencies.
 They all work, they just haven't updated their `package.json` versions to allow the new version of Nestjs